Shirakawa, Fukushima: History

 Miyako wo ba kasumi to tomo ni tachishikado akikaze zo fuku Shirakawa no seki.

 (I left the capital with the spring haze, but at the barrier of Shirakawa the autumn wind blows.)

-In the Edo period the area prospered as a castle town Shirakawa Domain, and was the site of a major battle in the Boshin War during the Meiji restoration.
-In the Meiji period, it was organized as part of Nakadōri region of Iwaki Province.
+In the Edo period the area prospered as the castle town of the Shirakawa Domain and was the site of a major battle in the Boshin War during the Meiji restoration.
+In the Meiji period, it was organized as part of the Nakadōri region of Iwaki Province.

 The town of Shirakawa was formed on April 1, 1889 with the creation of the modern municipalities system.
 On April 1, 1949, Shirakawa was elevated to city status after merging with the neighboring village of Ōnuma.
 Subsequent mergers occurred in 1954 and 1955 with the inclusion of the villages of Shirasaka, Odagawa, Goka and a portion of Omotegō into the territory of Shirakawa.
 On November 7, 2005, the villages of Taishin, Higashi, and the remainder of Omotegō (all from Nishishirakawa District) were merged into Shirakawa, increasing its population from 48,297 to approximately 66,000 and territory from 117.67 km2 to 305.30 km2.